bludit/documentation-english/pages/api/request-a-list-of-pages/index.md

 ```

 <h2 id="curl-example">CURL command example</h2>
-The follow request returns a list of published pages, limited by the API, you can change the limit in the API settings.
+The follow request returns a list of published and static pages, limited by the API, you can change the limit in the API settings.

 ```
 $ curl -X GET \
 	-G "https://www.example.com/api/pages" \
-	-d "token=80a09ba055b73f68e3c9e7c9ea12b432"
+	-d "token=80a09ba055b73f68e3c9e7c9ea12b432" \
+	-d "published=true" \
+	-d "static=true"
 ```

 Output: